nolancaster/angular2-actioncable/README.md

 ### Channel
 #### ``.received(): Observable<any>``
-  Emits messages that have been broadcast to the channel..
+  Emits messages that have been broadcast to the channel.
   For easy clean-up, when this Observable is completed the ActionCable channel will also be closed.
 ####